-Helping tech company leaders design, align, and motivate their teams
+Helping tech company founders and leaders design, align, and motivate their teams

 The default approach to building tech startups